XavierAgostino/algo-platform/README.md

 ## Motivation

-While studying for Harvard's COMPSCI 1240 (Design and Analysis of Algorithms) Midterm, I found myself struggling to fully understand the nuances of shortest path algorithms by just reading textbooks or watching lecture videos.
+While studying for Harvard's COMPSCI 1240 (Data Structures and Algorithms) Midterm, I found myself struggling to fully understand the nuances of shortest path algorithms by just reading textbooks or watching lecture videos.
 I searched for interactive tools that could help me visualize these algorithms step-by-step, but couldn't find any that matched what I needed.

 So I decided to build one myself.
 This project was born out of a genuine need to better understand fundamental algorithms through visualization.
 As I continued developing the tool and exploring additional algorithm categories, the project naturally evolved into a platform—a unified hub where students can access multiple algorithm visualizers in one place.